AstrobioMike/AstrobioMike.github.io/R/basics.md

 <br>
 Another default setting of `read.table()` is to convert columns with strings in them (text characters) to factors (categorical text values).
 Sometimes this is fine, but sometimes it's not what you want.
 Be sure to pay attention to it.
 You can change the default behavior of `read.table()` by adding the `stringsAsFactors=FALSE` argument.

+<a id="cond_example"></a>

-Now let's generate a new table so we can practice writing out to a file from R. You may have noticed there are some NAs in our gene_annotations_tab table.
-These are present in the KEGG and COG annotation and ID columns for those genes which weren't annotated.
-Let's subset our full table to include only those genes that were annotated by KEGG.
-R's `is.na()` function can help us subset accordingly by generating a logical `TRUE/FALSE` vector just like we did above with our `y[y >= 6]` example.
-The `is.na()` function will act on each element in a vector and return `TRUE` if that element contains an NA value at the respective position.
-And as we saw above, R will then pull out the values wherever the vector hold a `TRUE`.
-However, we don't want the NAs in this case, we want all of those that have KEGG annotations.
-So we need to invert the "logical" vector with the `!` character we introduced above.
-This combines a few concepts, so let's run the code and then break down the syntax.
+Now let's generate a new table so we can practice writing out to a file from R. You may have noticed there are some NAs in our "gene_annotations_tab" table, which are special values to R. These are present in the KEGG and COG annotation and ID columns as "\<NA\>" for those genes which weren't annotated.
+Here, let's pretend we want to subset our full table down to include only those genes that *were* annotated by KEGG.
+R's `is.na()` function can help us do this.
+The `is.na()` function will return whether or not each item of an object contains an `NA`, but in this case we are interested in those that are *not* `NA`, we want those that actually contain values (KEGG identifiers in this case).
+So we need to return the opposite of this using the `!` character like we did above with `y[!y >= 6]`.

+This combines a few concepts, so let's run the code and then we'll break it down.

 ```R
 all_KEGG_gene_annotations_tab <- gene_annotations_tab[!is.na(gene_annotations_tab$KO_ID), ]